-Nitasha Kaul is a perpetually homeless Kashmiri novelist, academic, poet, economist, artist who inhabits many lives in the UK, Bhutan, India.
-She often finds herself speaking to, engaged with, writing and addressing, and part of, specific audiences who do not speak much to each other: economists, novelists, poets, economic social and political justice activists, theory-fetishists, musicians and filmmakers, Bhutan scholars, Kashmiris, street-artists, academic philosophers (to name a few).
+Nitasha Kaul is a Kashmiri novelist, academic, poet, economist, artist who lives in London.
+She often finds herself speaking to, engaged with, writing and addressing, and part of, specific audiences who do not speak much to each other: economists, novelists, poets, feminists, economic social and political justice activists, theorists, musicians and filmmakers, Bhutan scholars, Kashmiris, street-artists, academic philosophers (to name a few).

-Aside from publishing fiction and poetry, she speaks to various gatherings of creatives, writers, poets and scholars, she has also authored numerous articles in edited collections, journals, newspapers on the themes of identity, economy, gender, social theory, technology, democracy (please click CV tab on this page above for details and links to many publications and speaking engagements).
-She has a PhD in Economics and Philosophy from the UK (2003), was earlier a Professor of Economics in Bristol, is a Fellow in Politics and International Relations at Westminster in London, and most recently was an Associate Professor of Creative Writing in Bhutan.
-She has wandered over 55 countries around the world taking pictures of street-life and street-art.
+She publishes short fiction, non-fiction essays and poetry, and speaks to various gatherings of creatives, writers, poets and academic scholars.
+She has also authored numerous academic and scholarly articles in edited books and journals, and columns in newspapers or online on the themes of identity, economy, gender, social theory, technology, democracy, Kashmir, Bhutan (please click CV tab on this page above for details and links to many publications and speaking engagements).

-[NB: The CV page is the most recently revised, other pages are in the process of being updated]
+[NB: The CV and RESIDUE pages are the most recently revised, other pages are in the process of being updated]

 Content (all images and text) copyright .
 Nitasha Kaul.
 All rights reserved.